DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - **Parallel tests**: represent the next level, and involve relocating personnel to the alternate recovery site and implementing site activation procedures
         - the relocated employees perform their DR responsibilities just as they would for an actual disaster
         - operations at the main facility are not interrupted
+        - During a parallel test, the team actually activates the disaster recovery site for testing, but the primary site remains operational.

 - 7.12.5 Full interruption
     - **Full-interruption tests**: operate like parallel tests, but involve actually shutting down operations at the primary site and shifting them to the recovery site
         - these tests involve a significant risk (shutting down the primary site, transfer recovery ops, followed by the reverse) and therefore are extremely difficult to arrange (management resistance to these tests are likely)
+        - During a full interruption test, the team takes down the primary site and confirms that the disaster recovery site is capable of handling regular operations.
+The full interruption test is the most thorough test but also the most disruptive.

 [7.13](#7.13) Particpate in Business Continuity (BC) planning and exercises (OSG-9 Chpt 3)